 What Tax Credits Are in the General Business Credit?

-The General Business Credit (Form 3800) allows you to calculate the total amount of tax credits for which you are eligible for a specific tax year, including any tax carry backs and carry forwards (tax credits which you carry back or carry forward from other tax years).
-The IRS says:
+The General Business Credit (Form 3800) is used to accumulate all of the business tax credits you are applying for in a specific tax year, to come up with a total tax credit amount for your business tax return.
+It allows you to calculate the total amount of tax credits for which you are eligible for a specific tax year, including any tax carrybacks and carry forwards (tax credits which you carry back or carry forward from other tax years).

 How Do I Complete the General Business Credit?